 (1) As used in this section, "square dancing" means the folk dance which is called, cued, or prompted to the dancers, and includes squares, rounds, clogging, contra, line and heritage dances.

 (2) Square dancing is selected and designated to be the folk dance of Utah.

 The square dance is a popular type of folk dance in the United States.
 This dance for four couples, or groups of four couples, is performed in a compact framework of a square, each couple forming a side.
 Traditionally accompanied by a fiddle, accordion, banjo and guitar, the couples perform a variety of movements prompted by the patter or singing calls (instruction) of a "caller".
 Cooperative movement is the hallmark of well-executed square dancing.

 Square dancing is to be distinguished from related dances called contra or longways dance where couples stand double file in a line and from round dances where couples stand in a circle.
 The origin of the square dance can be traced to English derivation and to the stately French cotillion performed in square formation that was popular at the court of Louis the fifteenth later replace by the quadrille (another square dance).

-The following information is excerpted from the Utah Code, Title 63, Chapter 13, Section 126.96.36.199.
 All of Utah's state symbols are listed under Section 22.214.171.124 in a numerical order.
-Utah's state folk dance is number 10.
+Utah's state folk dance is, at the time of this writing, listed as number 10.